lvrcek/GNNome-assembly/README.md

 Once you have the directory structure set up, you can download the real data.
 Note that this takes 180 GB.

-## Running the code
+## Usage

-1. Specify the train/valid/test split by editing `_train_dict`, `valid_dict`, and `_test_dict` inside `config.py`.
+### 1. Specify the train/valid/test split
+You can choose on which graphs to train, validate, and test, by editing `_train_dict`, `valid_dict`, and `_test_dict` inside `config.py`.

-Inside each dictionary specify how many graphs created from which chromosome you wish to train/validate/test on.
+Inside each dictionary specify how many graphs created from which chromosome you wish to train, validate, and test on.
 For real data, add suffix "_r".

 E.g., to train on two graphs of chromosome 19 and one graphs of chromosome 20, valdiate on one chromosome 19 graphs, and test on chromosome 21 graph created from real PacBio HiFi data, write:
 ```python
 _train_dict = {'chr19': 2, 'chr20': 1}